 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

-Some products that may interact with this drug include: retinoid medications taken by mouth (such as acitretin, isotretinoin), strontium, anti-seizure medications (e.g., phenobarbital, phenytoin), digoxin, warfarin.
+Some products that may interact with this drug include: retinoid medications taken by mouth (such as acitretin, isotretinoin), strontium, anti-seizure medications (such as phenobarbital, phenytoin), digoxin, warfarin.

 This product can affect the results of certain lab tests.
 Make sure laboratory personnel and all your doctors know you use this drug.